sc3/cookcountyjail/README.md

-# Cook County Jail Inmate Population
+# Cook County Jail Inmate Population tracker

+A Django app that tracks the population of Cook County Jail over time and summarizes trends.

+# Using it

+There is currently no user interface or production website.
+You can run the scraper and summarizer with two management commands:

+<pre>./manage.py scrape_inmates
+./manage generate_inmate_summaries</pre>

+<code>scrape_inmates</code> also supports a <code>--limit / -l</code>
+flag which limits the number of records created and <code>--search / -s</code> flag which overrides the default A-Z search strategy.

-# Cook County Jail Inmate Population tracker architecture roadmap
+# Architecture roadmap

 ## Models